Programming-0101/TheBook/About/log-summary.md

 ### General Programming Concepts and Terms

-Describe what makes an array different from other collections in C# : The programmer is responsible to manage the boundaries of the array when manipulating the array’s contents.
+Describe what makes an array different from other collections in C# : The programmer is responsible to manage the boundaries of the array when manipulating the array's contents.
 : Arrays do not automatically “re-size” when “adding” or “removing” elements; the size of the array is fixed at the time the array is created.

 Describe the situations in which arrays are preferable over the use of collections